Efpophis/TheRedeemerProject/README.md

 NOTE:  Google Drive will likely complain that it can't virus scan the file because it's too big.
 Click the Download Anyway button, knowing that I have produced and scanned these files myself and trust that they are virus-free.

-If you want to stream the music, check out my Bandcamp page, linked below the discography.
+If you want to stream the music, check out my [Bandcamp](https://theredeemerproject.bandcamp.com) page.

 ## Discography: